freeCodeCamp/chapter/CONTRIBUTING.md

 #### Syncing the Schema

-* For development environments, [TypeORM will kept the database migrations in sync](https://github.com/typeorm/typeorm/blob/master/README.md) with the definitions in _server/models_ when the server is started.
-Developers must still create and commit a [migration](#creating-a-migration) for any modifications to the ORM / database schema.
+* For development environments, [TypeORM will keep the database schema in sync](https://github.com/typeorm/typeorm/blob/master/README.md) with the definitions in _server/models_ when the server is started.
 * If a manual sync becomes necessary, run the `npm run db:sync` command.
 * For production environments, run the `npm run db:migrate` command.

 #### Creating a Migration

-After you created a new model or updated an existing one, you need to generate a migration for those changes.
+After you created a new model or updated an existing one and you wish to update a production database, you need to generate a migration for those changes.
 To do so run:

 `npm run db:generate MIGRATION_NAME`